28 Day Calisthenics Challenge: Free Program (2025)

 When it comes to squats, you have a few different options.

-Therefore, we encourage you to track your training and share your progress!
+Therefore, we really encourage you to track your training and share your progress!
 Trust us, we know what it feels like to get your first chin-up or your first unbroken 20 squats.
-SO tell us!
+So tell us!

-After 28 days, you’ll have a new found respect for calisthenics and may want to go for another 28!
-At the least, we hope you take the principles and some of the exercises and insert them into your daily training!
+Regardless, we hope you take the principles and exercises you learned, and insert them into your daily training!
 Imagine pulling 4 plates and then busting out 5 muscle ups!

 At SET FOR SET, we strive to equip you with the tools and knowledge needed for your fitness journey.
 Our team of experts, including certified trainers, dietitians, and athletes, brings over a decade of industry expertise.
 Our goal is to be your primary resource for all fitness inquiries, guiding you toward a stronger and healthier life.
 Sign up to stay up-to-date!